Russian gallery shows art by ‘Merchant of Death’ freed by US

 When Moscow and Washington made a deal to swap him for Griner in December, Bout was held in a medium-security facility in Marion, Illinois and had not been scheduled to be released until 2029.

-After his return to Moscow, Bout quickly became a member of the Kremlin-backed Liberal Democratic Party but has dodged questions about a possible political career.
+After his return to Moscow, Bout, 56, quickly became a member of the Kremlin-backed Liberal Democratic Party but has dodged questions about a possible political career.

 Bout’s art exhibition features a wide gamut of styles and subjects — from portraits of Soviet-era movie stars to warplanes to animals.
 Most of his drawings and paintings are done in a realistic manner, but there are also some attempts at abstract composition.